 Adex Gel offers a useful treatment option to manage dry skin conditions predisposed to flare-ups.

-Adex Gel combines an emollient and anti‑inflammatory action together in a single preparation, offering patients and healthcare professionals a simple and convenient treatment regimen.
+Adex Gel combines an emollient with an ancillary anti-inflammatory medicinal substance together in a single preparation, offering patients and healthcare professionals a simple and convenient treatment regimen.

 Adex Gel can be used routinely in circumstances where ancillary anti-inflammatory action may be beneficial, or intermittently e.g. during flares.